-Wallaby Organic Sour Cream contains live and active L. acidophilus, B. bifidum, L. cremoris, and L. lactis cultures.
+Wallaby Organic Sour Cream contains live and active L. acidophilus, bifidus, L. cremoris, L. lactis, and L. paracasei cultures.

 Yes!
 All elements of our Kefir bottles are fully recyclable.
 The bottles and caps are made of #2 plastic, while the outer sleeves are made of #1 plastic.

 We chose #5 plastic for our cups because it produces a much lighter cup, reducing the amount of plastic used in the first place.
 Many recyclers will accept #5 plastic, and there are also a growing number of retail stores that will accept our clean, empty containers for recycling.
 You can also visit www.earth911.org, which provides information about where to find #5 recyclers in your area.

 That said, we realize that recycling for #5 plastics is not yet available some places.
 When this is the case, reuse is best.
 Our customers have found creative ways to reuse our colorful yogurt cups for various arts and crafts activities.
 You can use clean, empty cups as starter pots for your garden seedlings, or as uniquely-shaped building blocks for making castles, cities, and other feats of architecture.
 You can even use them as molds for sand castles, or as the earpieces for string telephones.
 We would love to hear your creative ideas for reusing our cups – write to us here!